magikid/example-data-analysis/README.md

 Each of my analyses print out their results to the console.
 One of them prints out a histogram of the data.
 This area still needs work.

 ### Interpret your data and graphical output
+I have included the interpretation in the output for the ride length statistics.